Tanzania & Burundi

-- Camp Management and Camp Coordination in both Nduta and Mtendeli, including distribution of core relief items and other non-food items, shelter allocation and maintenance, wet feeding to persons of concern held by police and operation of departure center.
+DRC works in both Nduta and Mtendeli camps, to distribute core relief items and other non-food items, shelter allocation and maintenance, wet feeding to persons of concern held by police and operation of departure centers.

-- General Food Distribution in Nduta and Mtendeli refugee camps.
+DRC distributes food items in Nduta and Mtendeli refugee camps.

 Partners and Donors: